our impact

 In 2024, Contexte’s capital remained unchanged: it is still wholly owned by the employees.
 This year of consolidation was marked by continued growth and a return to profitability.
 The investments made in previous years paid off.

-What do we mean by capita independence?
+What do we mean by ‘capital independence’?

-This refers to the fact that power (i.e. the majority of the company’s capital) belongs to individuals or organisations that do not hold majority interests in companies other than Contexte, on the basis of the definition by Spiil.
+This refers to the fact that power (i.e. the majority of the company’s capital) belongs to individuals or organisations that do not hold majority interests in companies other than Contexte, on the basis of the

-No capital increase was carried out in 2024.
-A new increase reserved for the Société des salariés de Contexte (Contexte employee company) was conducted in March 2025.
+There was no capital increase in 2024.
+A new increase reserved for the Société des salariés de Contexte (Contexte employee company) was conducted in March 2025.Société des salariés de Contexte

-What do we mean by economic independence?
+What do we mean by ‘economic independence’?

 Why do we track annual recurring revenue rather than turnover?

 The key indicator commonly used to measure subscription-related revenue is annual recurring revenue (ARR).
-This is the sum of the amount of each subscription contract prorated over a year.
+This is the sum of the amount of each subscription contract allocated over a year.
 While turnover provides a snapshot of average business volume over the past year, annual recurring revenue provides a more current view at a specific point in time, in this case at the end of the year.

 ARR as of December 31 of each year (in millions of euros)